openvinotoolkit/model_server/docs/llm/reference.md

 ## Limitations

-LLM calculator is a preview feature.
-It runs a set of accuracy, stability and performance tests, but the next releases targets production grade quality.
-It has now a set of known issues:
+There are several known limitations which are expected to be addressed in the coming releases:

 - Metrics related to text generation are not exposed via `metrics` endpoint.
 Key metrics from LLM calculators are included in the server logs with information about active requests, scheduled for text generation and KV Cache usage.
 It is possible to track in the metrics the number of active generation requests using metric called `ovms_graphs_running`.
 Also tracking statistics for request and responses is possible.
 [Learn more](../metrics.md)
 - Multi modal models are not supported yet.
 Images can't be sent now as the context.
-- GPU device is not supported yet.
-It is planned for version 2024.5.
+- `logprobs` parameter is not supported currently in greedy search (temperature=0) and in streaming mode.
+It includes only a single logprob and do not include values for input tokens.

 ## References
 - [Chat Completions API](../model_server_rest_api_chat.md)